Use Cases/Browser Agents

 Sensitive path blocking

-Block navigation to admin panels, settings pages, and deletion endpoints even on whitelisted domains.
+Block admin panels, settings pages, and deletion endpoints even on allowlisted domains.
+Granular path-level control per domain.

 Form submission approval